ARP is required for IP on Ethernet

 Gratuitous ARP accelerates failover recovery

 MRP sends gratuitous ARP after a ring failover to flush stale ARP caches.
-Without it, application recovery takes up to 4 minutes even though the ring recovers in milliseconds.
+Without gratuitous ARP, application recovery takes up to 4 minutes even though the ring recovers in milliseconds.

 Use ping first, traceroute second

 A successful ping confirms Layer 3 connectivity.
-A failed ping narrows the problem to Layer 3 or below.
+A ping with no reply narrows the issue to Layer 3 or below.
 Use traceroute to find the exact hop where packets stop.

 ARP and ICMP complete the IP layer.
-The next chapter covers network redundancy — how STP, RSTP, and ring protocols prevent loops and recover from failures.
-This is where the industrial-specific requirements begin to diverge sharply from standard IT networking.
+The next chapter covers network redundancy — how STP, RSTP, and ring protocols handle loops and recover from link losses.
+Industrial-specific requirements begin to diverge sharply from standard IT networking at this layer.